 Prospects for Graduates

 A Marine Science degree from UH Hilo opens doors to a wide variety of jobs, careers, graduate schools, and post-graduate opportunities.
-Employment possibilities following the B.A. include positions as marine research technicians, with marine-oriented government agencies and non-profit organizations, in eco-tourism, as science teachers in public and private schools, and in the practice of environmental law.
-UH Hilo B.S. graduates are well prepared to continue to graduate schools in Hawaiʻi, in the continental USA, or overseas in pursuit of higher degrees and careers in management, academia, and research.
+Employment possibilities following the B.A. include positions as marine research technicians, with marine-oriented government agencies and non-profit organizations, in eco-tourism, as teachers in public and private schools, and in the practice of environmental law.
+UH Hilo B.S. graduates are well prepared to continue to graduate schools in Hawaiʻi, in the continental USA, or overseas in pursuit of higher degrees and careers in management, secondary school education, academia, and research.
 Medical, dental, and veterinary schools are also post-graduate options for UH Hilo Marine Science graduates.

 Special Aspects of the Marine Science Program

 The Marine Option Program (MOP) (uhhmop.hawaii.edu) is a certificate program available to all undergraduate students at the University of Hawaiʻi, regardless of major.
 The program has branches on campuses throughout the UH system.
 The MOP certificate is earned by completing selected course work and completing a hands‑on project or internship, thus combining academic requirements with practical experience in an area of marine interest of the student’s choice.
 Each year MOP sponsors a Student Skill Project Symposium where selected students gain valuable experience by presenting the results of their projects.
 The site for the symposium rotates among UH campuses.
-UH Hilo MOP also coordinates QUEST (Quantitative Underwater Ecological Surveying Techniques), the annual UH system-wide scuba research techniques course,
+UH Hilo MOP also coordinates QUEST (Quantitative Underwater Ecological Surveying Techniques), the annual UH system-wide scuba research techniques course.